Scotties and Brier fields come into focus with busy day of playdowns | TSN

 Team Laurie St-Georges will represent Quebec for a fourth consecutive year after defeating Team Noémie Verreault in the provincial final.

-Defending men's champion, Team Felix Asselin, will look to do the same later on Sunday.
+Defending men's champion, Team Felix Asselin, was unable to do the same in the men's final, falling to Team Jean-Michel Arsenault, 7-6, in an extra end.

 Newfoundland and Labrador